edsu/zhang-webarchiving/README.md

   * outreach with your community
   * best practices / guidance
 * Keep an open mind.
+* Have a whole class about web archiving!

 Learn More
 ----------

+* [ArchiveIt](https://archive-it.org/) webinars for libraries, archives, classes.
 * [More Podcast Less Process](http://keepingcollections.org/more-podcast-less-process/) - Episode #7 on Web Archiving - Alex Thurman (Columbia) and Lily Pregill (New York Art Resources Consortium)
 * [Web Curators Mailing List](http://netpreserve.org/web-curators-mailing-list)